geonetwork/core-doc-sources/eng/developer/source/schemaPlugins/index.rst

 #.
 HTTP URL (eg. http://somehost/somedirectory/iso19139.mcp.zip)
 #.
 As an online resource attached to an ISO19115/19139 metadata record

-Uploaded schemas are also stored in the ``config/schema_plugins`` sub directory of the geonetwork data directory.
+Uploaded schemas are also stored in the ``config/schema_plugins`` sub directory of the GeoNetwork data directory.

 Contents of a GeoNetwork schema
 ```````````````````````````````